Tenant lock change

-A tenant can change the locks on a property but ASL Locksmith and Security Solutions recommend checking your Assured Shorthold Tenancy agreement (AST) which will specify the responsibilities in respect of locks.
+A tenant can change the locks on a rental property but ASL Locksmith and Security Solutions recommend checking your Assured Shorthold Tenancy agreement (AST) which will specify the responsibilities in respect of locks.

 Landlords are not legally required to change locks after each tenancy, The National Landlords Association suggest that ‘in respect of keys and security a landlord has a responsibility to provide a reasonable degree of security.’